haslamdb/humann3_tools/README.md

 - `--metadata-file`: Path to metadata CSV file
 - `--group-col`: Column name for grouping samples
 - `--methods`: Comma-separated list of methods
+- `--filter-groups`: Comma-separated list of group names to include in the analysis (For ALDEx2, exactly 2 groups must be specified)
 - `--output-dir`: Directory for output files
 - `--feature-type`: Type of features (pathway or gene)